Jobby Justin saga shows it's time to do away with archaic transfer practices | Goal.com

 Jobby Justin saga shows it's time to do away with archaic transfer practices

-Two years back, Abinash Ruidas found himself in a similar situation to what Jobby Justin is experiencing currently.
+Two years back, Abinash Ruidas found himself in a similar situation to what Jobby Justin is currently experiencing.

 Ruidas was selected by Mumbai City FC in the Indian Super League (ISL) player's draft but his transfer could not be completed since East Bengal was reluctant to issue the ‘No Objection Certificate (NOC)’ after claiming that the winger had another year’s contract with the club while the player instead spoke otherwise.